Looking for ways to up your game in terms of better work productivity? Funnily enough, “game” just might provide an answer!

 Gamification works to engage the brain and trigger mechanisms which signal a connection between a reward and the work required to obtain it.
-As Zapier point out, this “mesolimbic pathway” is the same mechanism triggered when you go for a run or take an exercise class, then feel good about doing so afterwards.
+As Zapier point out, this “mesolimbic pathway” is the same mechanism triggered when you go for a run or take an exercise class, then feel good about doing so afterward.
 It is the release of dopamine that causes this response and gamification does the same.

 A survey conducted by Badgeville found that 91% of employees find their experience of work to be improved when gamification is brought in (Note: Badgeville is in the gamification business).